spotify/helios/docs/how_to_deploy.md

                          false)

   `--statsd-host-port STATSD_HOST_PORT`
-                         host:port of where to send statsd metrics (to be useful, -- no-metrics must *NOT* be specified)
+                         Optional.
+The host:port of where to send statsd metrics (to be useful, -- no-metrics must *NOT* be specified)

   `--riemann-host-port RIEMANN_HOST_PORT`
-                         host:port of where to send  riemann  events and metrics (to be useful, --no-metrics must *NOT* be specified)
+                         Optional.
+The host:port of where to send  riemann  events and metrics (to be useful, --no-metrics must *NOT* be specified)

   `-v, --verbose`          (default: 0)